 When it comes to an organisation deciding to move offices you can be sure that an assistant will be involved in the process at some point.
-If you have never moved offices before it can be a daughting task mainly because there is so much to think about but also because everyone else in the office will want to know what is going on and if their new desk is next to a window!
-I have managed an office move before and it is hard work.
-If you find yourself in this position I would highly recommend you seek advise from Elsworth Property Consultants.
-Here are their top 10 tips to consider when contemplating an office relocation:
+If you have never moved offices before it can be a daunting task mainly because there is so much to think about but also because everyone else in the office will want to know what is going on and if their new desk is next to a window.
+I have managed an office move before, and it is hard work.
+Here are their top 10 tips to consider when contemplating an office relocation.

 - Examine and challenge current practices in terms of density standards, private offices, under-utilised meeting areas, together with the quantity, format and location of filing and stored materials.

 - Challenge the need to relocate at all.
 Office relocation is expensive.
 Is there a better solution?
-In approaching a ‘lease event’ you should engage with the landlord to explore continuing your occupation on acceptable terms.
+In approaching a ‘lease event,’ you should engage with the landlord to explore continuing your occupation on acceptable terms.
 They may be considering or open to persuasion to brighten up the common parts of the building.
-There may be expansion space becoming available or if you need to offload some space there may be the opportunity to do so by surrender or sub-letting.
-Refurbishing office floors whilst remaining in occupation presents its challenges but it can be done with suitable planning.
+There may be expansion space becoming available, or if you need to offload some space, there may be the opportunity to do so by surrender or sub-letting.
+Refurbishing office floors while remaining in occupation presents its challenges, but it can be done with proper planning.
 These different permutations should all be actively explored.

 - Take early advice on budgets that should be allowed for different areas that may be under consideration.
-Rent and business rates are generally the two largest recurring overheads and these may vary significantly in different locations according to market conditions.
-Furthermore up-front incentives in terms of rent-free and fit-out allowances will vary.
+Rent and business rates are generally the two most considerable recurring overheads, and these may vary significantly in different locations according to market conditions.
+Furthermore, up-front incentives in terms of rent-free and fit-out allowances will vary.
 Service charge costs are the other main recurring expense and as a variable cost can be the most contentious.

-- If having taken all of the above into account an office relocation is the chosen solution don’t under-estimate the up-lifting impact this can have on the entire organisation.
-A bright well designed office can work wonders for staff morale repaying the organisation in terms of staff retention and ability to recruit.
-As staff costs are generally the largest business overhead savings in this area can be substantial.
-Furthermore customers and staff from other offices may show a sudden willingness to come and visit you in your new home.
+- If having taken all of the above into account, an office relocation is the chosen solution don’t under-estimate the up-lifting impact this can have on the entire organisation.
+A bright well-designed office can work wonders for staff morale repaying the organisation in terms of staff retention and ability to recruit.
+As staff costs are generally the most significant business overhead savings in this area can be substantial.
+Furthermore, customers and staff from other offices may show a sudden willingness to come and visit you in your new home.